sekerpa1/kDTSPN/README.md

 # kDTSPN
-Implementation of k- Dubins Traveling Salesman Problem with Neighbourhoods.
+Implementation of k-Dubins Traveling Salesman Problem with Neighbourhoods.

 Prerequisities: